unibo-dtm-se-2324-myplants/report/sections/01-concept/index.md

 - **Planta:** 1M downloads
 - **Seek by iNaturalist:** 1M downloads

-These numbers clearly indicate a strong market demand for plant identification and care apps, confirming the potential for "MyPlant."
+These numbers clearly indicate a strong market demand for plant identification and care apps, confirming the potential for "PlantAI."

 ## Business Model Understanding